GhoKler/langCompiler1/README.md

 //{YOUR PATH} Example: "/Users/ghokler/Desktop/test"

 [Alternative 2] 1- Download the "tempFile" File:
-- Download it from github, then move it into the folder with your c++ file
+- Download it from github, then move it into the folder with your c++ file (In our case the "test" folder)